Pediatric Cancer Center Information

-At each COG cancer center, patients with the same cancer diagnoses are treated exactly the same way, following detailed guidelines (called protocols).
-By doing this and comparing all the results, COG can get answers to important medical and scientific questions much faster than researchers working alone.
+At each COG cancer center, patients with the same cancer diagnoses get the exact same treatment, following detailed guidelines (called protocols).
+By doing this and comparing all the results, the COG can get answers to important medical and scientific questions much faster than researchers working alone.
 As a result of this ongoing research and data collection, children and teens treated at these centers have better outcomes and better survival rates.

 The COG website, childrensoncologygroup.org, offers a section called “For Patients and Families.”
 There, you can access “Find A COG Center” where you can search for a center near you.
 Along with this directory, there’s medical information for patients, parents, family, and friends about childhood cancers; survivor guidelines for a variety of health risks; and a “COG Family Handbook” that can be downloaded for free.